pazu1/YT-to-album/README.md

 # YouTube-Albums
-Download and parse albums from YouTube into audio files.
+Download albums from YouTube and split the track into individual audio files.